Introduction

 KCC20Minter

-KCC20Minter is a separate covenant that controls issuance against a particular KCC20 covenant instance.
+KCC20Minter is the controller covenant used by this example.
+It controls issuance against a particular KCC20 covenant instance.

 Its state is: